 - 16. Meanwhile, position racks in the center and top third of the oven and preheat to 375°F (190°C).
 Remove the glasses from the bags, then the pans.
 Lightly brush the croissants with the beaten egg.
 Bake for 10 minutes.
 Reduce the heat to 350°F (176°C) and continue baking until the croissants are crisp and golden brown, about 15 minutes longer.
 Serve the croissants warm or cool to room temperature.

-Ham and Cheese Variations
+- Ham and Cheese Croissants

 - Fatty Daddy gilds these lovelies with jambon et fromage, and merde, they’re good.
 One taste, and we promise you’ll be pardoning our French.